explodecomputer/wits/imputation/README.md

 2. Evaluate the quality metrics.
 How sensitive is imputation to each of the settings that were varied?
 Consider:

-	- concordance table
+	- concordance table (see `../data/imputed_ftoregion_summary`)
-	- distribution of info scores
+	- distribution of info scores (see `analyse_imputation.R`)

 3. Plot the distribution of imputed allele frequencies against the original genotype frequencies.
 Why are there so many rare variants in 1000 genomes data?
+See `analyse_imputation.R`.

 4. Plot the relationship of minor allele frequency against quality score.
+See `analyse_imputation.R`.
 Why are rare alleles harder to impute?

 5. Compare the GWAS performance of imputed data against genotype data.

-	- Run GWAS on region
+	- Run GWAS on region and look at the new Manhattan plots in `../gwas_comparison`.
+Run the following to generate:

+			./gwas_comparison.sh
+			R --no-save < gwas_comparison.R

-	- Upload to [LocusZoom](https://statgen.sph.umich.edu/locuszoom/genform.php?type=yourdata) to generate plots of region
+6. Upload FTO GWAS results to [LocusZoom](https://statgen.sph.umich.edu/locuszoom/genform.php?type=yourdata) to generate plots of region